If you or a loved one are struggling, we can help. Request a call today.

 Metabolism

-Metabolic rate plays a role in how quickly Suboxone is processed.
-People with a faster metabolism tend to eliminate Suboxone more rapidly than those with a slower metabolism.
+Your metabolic rate affects how quickly Suboxone is processed.
+People with a faster metabolism tend to clear the drug more rapidly than those with a slower one.

-Age, weight, and overall health are significant influencers on metabolic rate.
-For example, younger, healthier individuals generally metabolize substances more quickly, while older adults or those with certain medical conditions may process Suboxone more slowly.
+Age, weight, and general health all influence your metabolic rate.
+For example, younger, healthier people usually process substances more quickly, while older adults or those with certain medical conditions may process Suboxone more slowly.

 There are many factors affecting how long Suboxone lasts in your body, like your metabolic rate